webix-hub/docs/data/desktop/redefinition.md

 });
 ~~~

+{{note
+Webix has rich API that allows performing various operations and can be used instead of the define() method.
+So we advise you to look up a suitable method in the API reference before use the define() method.
+}}

 ##Applying Property Changes

 In order that new properties came into force, you should apply either of these methods to the redefined component: